General

 Registered organizations may only manufacture medical cannabis products in forms approved by the Office of Cannabis Management.

 Some examples of medical cannabis products that are available are vape cartridge/pen, capsule/tablets, tincture, oral spray, oral powder, lozenges, metered ground plant preparation for vaporization, whole flower cannabis for vaporization and transdermal patches.
 Seeds and immature plants for home cultivation are also available for sale to certified patients or their designated caregivers at some registered organizations dispensing locations.
-Patients should contact registered organizations directly to learn what products they have availavble.
+Patients should contact registered organizations directly to learn what products they have available.
 More information about registered organizations can be found here.

 5. Can I legally grow my own medical cannabis at home?